uberwach/uberwach/README.md

 ## Hi there 👋
+It's Gerrit 🐘

+- 📖: currently studying for degrees in laws/econ;
+- ⚡: reinventing myself as going _beyond_ Data Science;
+- 💬: English/German/Spanish and some–wait for it–Latin.
 <!--
 **uberwach/uberwach** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.